Nicoss54/hybride-app/back/README.md

 ## Further Help

-Ask questions at the end of the sfeir school
+Ask questions at the end of the presentation